Search modal component design for Fortune 500 FinTech client

 Solution & outcome

-While building the design and interactions we accounted for multiple different languages, truncated vs. wrapped text, various states, a continuous load, and accessibility.
+Considerations: When building the interface we accounted for multiple different languages, truncated vs. wrapped text, various states, a continuous load, modal height and width responsiveness, and accessibility.